all across Europe

 2

-We promote equal opportunities for people with disabilities through effective and high-quality service systems.
+We promote human rights and equal opportunities for people with disabilities through effective and high-quality support.

 Key areas of work